Community Organiser – Organising Department

 - The ability to work independently and manage a team of volunteers

 - The ability to work under pressure in a fast-paced, ever-changing environment and be detail-oriented

 - A willingness to work sometimes long and irregular hours, including evenings and weekends, usual working hours are between 12-8pm

-The deadline for applications is Monday 21st January 2019 so please ensure that applications are posted to arrive by this date.
+The deadline for applications is 11.59pm on 6th September 2020.
 Late applications will not be considered.
-If you have any questions, please contact us at email@example.com
+If you have any questions, please contact us at email@example.com.